 One notable absentee that may count himself unlucky is his former team-mate, D.J Carey.

 6. Paul O’ Connell.

 Like Shefflin, the former Munster and Irish rugby captain is another Irish sports star that will go down in the history books for all the right reasons.
-On the pitch, O’Connell was a charismatic leader who put his body on the line on all occasions.
-O’Connell also captained the Irish and British Lions on the 2009 tour in South Africa and made 108 caps for Ireland over a 13 year-long career.
+On the pitch, O’Connell was a charismatic leader who put his body on the line every time.
+O’Connell also captained the Irish and British Lions on the 2009 tour in South Africa and made 108 caps for Ireland over a thirteen-year-long career.

-Some of the Limerick local’s major achievements include 2 Heineken Cups, 3 Six Nations, a Grand Slam in 2009.
+Some of the Limerick local’s major achievements include 2 Heineken Cups, 3 Six Nations, and a historic Grand Slam in 2009.

 Another noticeable absentee from the same sport and province is Ronan O’Gara, who often dug Ireland out of a hole throughout his career and deserves a mention on this list.